Instructor: Donny L. Hamilton Anthropology Bldg, Rm. 102

 Report II: Conservation of Metal, (emphasis on iron, brass, lead), due by Monday Friday, Dec.
 6, 5:00PM

-Ceramic Restoration Exercise, to be presented by Tuesday, Dec.
+Ceramic Restoration Exercise, to be placed on the table by your assigned seat by Tuesday, Dec.
 4, in class

 Example Grading Scales: